Electrical Panel Upgrades in Los Angeles

 What panel size do I need, 100A or 200A?

-We calculate load based on appliances, HVAC, and EV charging.
-Many homes benefit from 200A for future capacity.
+We calculate load based on your existing appliances, HVAC equipment, and any planned additions such as EV charging.
+Most homes and multi-unit buildings benefit from 200A service to accommodate current and future demand without running short on capacity.

 How long will the power be off?

-Can you add a sub panel during the upgrade?
+Can you add a subpanel at the same time?

 Will you label the new panel?